Master this 5-Step Negotiation Process

 Negotiations are a process in which two or more parties work together towards achieving a common goal that satisfies everyone involved.

-Each party presents their standpoint in these discussions, and the other party accepts the terms or proposes its own.
+In these discussions, each party presents its standpoint, and the other party accepts the terms or proposes its own.

 This cycle continues until both parties reach a mutually acceptable solution, and if they can’t, negotiations halt.